tsunami416604/azure-docs.hu-hu/articles/active-directory/devices/troubleshoot-device-dsregcmd.md

 ---
-title: Eszközök hibaelhárítása a dsregcmd parancs használatával – Azure Active Directory
+title: Troubleshooting devices using the dsregcmd command - Azure Active Directory
-description: A dsregcmd kimenetének használata az Azure AD-ban lévő eszközök állapotának megismeréséhez
+description: Using the output from dsregcmd to understand the state of devices in Azure AD
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices